spipu/lxd-tools/README.md

 ## Templates

-The available templates are listed bellow.
+The available templates are listed below.

 ### Debian